gdiaz384/py3translationServer/README.md

 ### Regarding the HTTP API:

+- The API should probably be updated to support some sort of widely used standard.
-- The HTTP API is currently unstable and rudimentary, but here is what it looks like right now.
+- The current HTTP API is unstable and rudimentary, but here is what it looks like right now.
 - The address the server is available at is printed to standard output during startup.
 - Use UTF-8 for character encoding.
 - The path section of the URL is case sensitive.